pridolfi/workspace/README.md

 * Compile with ```make```.
 * Clean with ```make clean```.
 Clean for all targets with ```make clean_all```.
 * Download to target via OpenOCD with ```make download```.

+## Acknowledgements
+This was possible thanks to the Argentine Open Industrial Computer project (Proyecto CIAA).
+See more about the project at www.github.com/ciaa and www.proyecto-ciaa.com.ar.